UK Council for Psychotherapy

 Counselling for Depression in London, Depression Counselling London, Camden, Kings Cross - depression help, depression support Counselling for Depression in London, Camden, Kings Cross - Depression Counselling, depression help, depression support

 Depression Or Something Else?
 At times we all suffer from ordinary unhappiness as a response to what's happening in our life and so too can depression be viewed not as an illness, more a response.
-There is a misleading tendency to use the word depression (or some depressive episode) as a catch-all term for many experiences - overwhelment, burnout, grief (which is different to depression) being in touch with gloomy truths, in limbo, having low spirits, languishing, experiencing isolation (or isolating ourselves), mood dips, moodiness and low moods, low energy, anhedonia (not taking pleasure in things), confusion, feeling glum, demoralised, run-down, bereft, morose, moping, sombre, miserable, malaise, gloomy, resigned, unmotivated, unexcited, dejected, blue (the "blues"), points of feeling low, unfulfilled, lost, stuck in a rut or simply not enjoying things the way we used to, being irritable, restless or tearful.
+There is a misleading tendency to use the word depression (or some depressive episode) as a catch-all term for many experiences - self-doubt, overwhelment, burnout, grief (which is different to depression) being in touch with gloomy truths, in limbo, having low spirits, languishing, experiencing isolation (or isolating ourselves), mood dips, moodiness and low moods, low energy, anhedonia (not taking pleasure in things), confusion, feeling glum, demoralised, run-down, bereft, morose, moping, sombre, miserable, malaise, gloomy, resigned, unmotivated, unexcited, dejected, blue (the "blues"), points of feeling low, unfulfilled, lost, stuck in a rut or simply not enjoying things the way we used to, being irritable, restless or tearful.
 Different to depression we may experience ingrained anguish, despair, despondency, disillusionment, disappointment, pessimism, boredom, mundaneness, apathy, indifference, lethargy, tiredness, fatigue, sadness, nihilism, the soulful qualities of sorrow, melancholy.
 We may call it depression yet actually struggle with finding helpful ways to manage our anxiety, respond to our sensitivities.
 We may have become selfless or have put our life on hold as if watching ourself from afar.
 In the past, we may have been excluded by others, made some mistakes, feel guilty or ashamed about something, blaming & dragging ourselves down.
 Some of us may not be depressed, more empty, lonely.
 Yet the lonelier we feel, suffering in silence, the more depressed we may become, as if stuck in glue.
 Others may be experiencing depression on the surface, yet underneath, there may often live other unaddressed feelings (or certain medical conditions, e.g. hypoglycaemia).
 Whatever connotations or labels we use (e.g. mild depression - dysthamia), some of us may feel depressed and experience some of these symptoms and struggle to go back up again.
 We may blame ourselves, feel lost, confused, have a sense of pointlessness, meaninglessness, wondering what's real (which may also be related to authentic core, existential life feelings), viewing the future as bleak - fearing it, having a sense of dread or helplessness, as if our very spirit is crushed and beauty no longer exists.
 We may also find it hard to sleep or indeed sleep more, struggling to arise (see also Sleep Problems, Insomnia).
 Our eyes will deaden, as if there is no life in them.
 Decision making may be a problem, we may have lost our appetite or comfort eat, or turn to unhelpful habits or addictions to lift our all-consuming mood.
 Depressed, it can be a if we lose our shape, have no edges, experience lost enjoyment in things, taking much more time to do things.
 Sometimes anything is a struggle.
 Yet depleted energy itself can be why we feel depressed.
 (See also Counselling For When We Isolate Ourselves - Tuning In, Opening Up & Protecting Ourselves When We Need To)

 For too long there has been a taboo about talking about some important issues.
 If you were anxious,